0xTurco/0xTurco/README.md

 - 👋 Hi, I’m @0xTurco
 - 👀 I’m interested in ...
 Offensive Security, CTFs, and Programming
 - 🌱 I’m currently learning ...
 C, Bash, Python, and Powershell
-- I will upload my writeups as well from machines I have completed on HTB and THM
+- I will upload my writeups from machines I have completed on HTB and THM

 <!---